AJGreaves/familyhub/README.md

 ### Design Choices

-The overall feel of this site is ...
+The Family Hub website has an overall family friendly feel, with emphasis on providing complex information in a bite size, learnable format.
 The following design choices were made with this in mind:

 Fonts

-- The primary font x was chosen because...
+- The primary font `News Cycle` was chosen for the main text of the site because it is easy to read and complements the fonts chosen for titles very well.
+A extra reason for picking this font is that it is easy to read when printed small, and as this site provides a large amount of information, using a smaller font is occasionally necessary.

-- The secondary font Y was chosen for...
+- The secondary font `Delius` was chosen for the main headings because it resembles simple clear handwriting that a parent or teacher might use when teaching a child.
+The font has a personal feel to it, and when combined with the colours chosen for this project, refers well to families.
+Being a cursive font it complements in the main sans-serif type font very well from a design perspective

-- The tertiroy font Z was chosen for...
+- The tertiary font `Patrick Hand SC` was chosen for its contrast with the two main fonts.
+Only used in a handful of places across the site, it brings a little extra flavour to the fonts while not overwhelming the user with too many.

 Icons